Targeted advertising: Retargeting

 Retargeting is where advertisers use behavioral targeting to produce ads that follow users after users have looked at or purchased a particular item.
 An example of this is store catalogs, where stores subscribe customers to their email system after a purchase hoping that they draw attention to more items for continuous purchases.

 The main example of retargeting that has earned a reputation from most people is ads that follow users across the web, showing them the same items that they have looked at in the hope that they will purchase them.
-Retargeting is a very effective process; by analysing consumers activities with the brand they can address their consumers' behavior appropriately.
+Retargeting is a very effective process; by analyzing consumers activities with the brand they can address their consumers' behavior appropriately.